Thermodynamics of interacting single-domain superparamagnetic nanoparticles frozen in the nodes of a regular cubic lattice: Model and methods

-It should be emphasized that approximation (\ref{dF_vir}) is obtained up to the linear term of the logarithm expansion (\ref{dF}) and it takes into account interparticle interactions in all ferroparticle pairs that corresponds with the second virial coefficient level.
+It should be emphasized that approximation (\ref{dF_vir}) is obtained due to the logarithm expansion of (\ref{dF}) up to the linear term, and it is limited by the second virial coefficient level, which means the consideration of the interparticle interactions in nanoparticle pairs only.

-This definition of $\Delta F$ is valid for the regular types of particle distribution in the system volume, such as SCLF or other types of lattices.
-For the random distribution of ferroparticles in sample volume it is necessary to average (\ref{dF_vir}) over all possible random configurations.
-It means that in the limit every particle $j$ in sum of (\ref{dF_vir}) can occupy any position in the sample volume except the position of particle 1:
+This definition of $\Delta F$ is valid for the regular types of nanoparticle distribution in the system volume, such as SCLF or other lattices.
+For the random distribution of magnetic nanoparticles in the sample volume, it is necessary to average (\ref{dF_vir}) over all possible random configurations.
+This means that in the limit, every particle $j$ in sum of (\ref{dF_vir}) can occupy any position in the sample volume except for that of particle~1:

 where $\rho=N/V$ is nanoparticle density, $B_2$ corresponds the classical definition of the second virial coefficient in the theory of liquids \cite{Balescu1975}.